 In most cases, someone will have seen the events leading up to the motorcycle accident and be able to provide witness testimony to the police.
 This testimony will eventually be a significant component of the evidence regarding your case, as it will help the police determine who is at fault for the crash.
 Pictures of the scene of the accident will also be helpful in determining the at-fault driver.

-In addition to determining fault, your motorcycle accident case will need evidence that proves the extent of your injuries.
+In addition to determining fault, your motorcycle accident case will require evidence that proves the extent of your injuries.
 Medical records are the most important piece of evidence because they provide detailed medical information about the extent of your injuries.
 In addition, the records will give an itemized list of your medical costs and allow you to track how much you deserve to be compensated.

 Of course, accident victims always have the option of hiring a qualified motorcycle accident attorney with a license to practice law in the state where the accident occurred.
 Specifically, an experienced attorney will be familiar with handling motorcycle accident cases and be able to use that experience to help guide you through your case.
 If you were injured in a motorcycle accident and would like to schedule a free, no-obligation consultation, contact our office today at 206-727-4000.